jmunzer/bulk_tools/README.md

 git clone git@github.com:jmunzer/bulk_tools.git
 docker run -d -p 80:80 -v "$PWD":/var/www/html php:7.2-apache
 ```

+Or alternatively, if you do not have git installed, follow the instructions below from [Putting the tool in the right place](#putting-the-tool-in-the-right-place).

 At the time of writing, Docker appears to work on all modern Operating Systems with the exception of Windows 10 Home Edition (they are hoping you will upgrade to 'Windows Pro')